luskaner/aoe2DELanServer/README.md

 </details>

-## System Requirements
+## Minimum system requirements

 ### Server

-#### Pre-built releases (Stable)
+#### Stable

-- Windows: 10 or higher (no S edition nor S mode), Server 2016 or higher.
-32-bit/64-bit both Arm and x86.
+- Windows 10 (no S edition/mode).
-- macOS: Catalina (v10.15) or higher.
+- Windows Server 2016.
+- Windows IoT.
-- GNU/Linux: kernel 2.6.32 or higher (see [here](https://go.dev/wiki/Linux) for more details).
-32-bit/64-bit both Arm
+- Linux: kernel 2.6.32 (see [here](https://go.dev/wiki/Linux) for more details).
-  and x86 (other archs are considered stable but they are not included).
+- macOS: Catalina (v10.15).

-Admin rights or firewall permission to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.
+Admin rights or firewall permission to listen on port 443 (https) will likely be required depending on the operating system.

 <details>
-<summary>Buildable (Experimental)</summary>
+<summary>Experimental</summary>

 - BSD-based (OpenBSD, DragonFly BSD, FreeBSD and NetBSD).
 - Solaris-based (Solaris and Illumos).